When machines changed the world: Understanding the Industrial Revolution

 Driven by ambitious businesspeople who sought to earn vast profits by the introduction of new technologies, the Industrial Revolution set the stage for modern machinery and mass production techniques.

-Before the 18th century, British manufacturing, that is the making of items, only existed on a small scale.
+Prior to the 18th century, British manufacturing, or the creation of goods, was conducted on a small scale.

 By the dawn of the 18th century, a series of new ideas and technologies began a rapid transformation of the creation of products.

-At the same time, the creation of new factories required a lot of workers.
-Therefore, the factories hired many people at low wages to run the new factory systems.
+At the same time, the emergence of new factories necessitated a substantial workforce.
+As a result, these factories employed many people at low wages to operate the new factory systems.

 Steam power

-Some people tried to use more consistent sources of power, like horses, to create machines to mill flour, but the machines were slow.
+Some people tried to use more consistent sources of power, such as horses, to develop machines to mill flour, but the machines were still slow.

-Then, in the early 1700s, several inventors started experimenting with steam, produced from heating water, to create more reliable power sources.
+Then, in the early 1700s, several inventors started experimenting with steam, produced from heating water, to create a more reliable power source.

-Around 1712, a man named Thomas Newcomen created the first steam-powered engine.
+About 1712, Thomas Newcomen created the first steam-powered engine.

 A Scottish engineer, James Watt, and an English manufacturer, Matthew Boulton, made significant improvements to existing steam engines and, at the end of the 18th century, made one of the most efficient systems available.

-It used less coal to produce more power and required less repairs.
-The Boulton and Watt engines were sold to factories all around the world.
+These new Boulton and Watt engines became commercially viable by the 1780s and were sold to factories all around the world.

-These new steam engines created a far more consistent source of power so that machines could now be run all day and night, as long as they had a constant source of coal to run their fires.
+Since, these new steam engines created a far more consistent source of power, machines could now be run around the clock, as long as they had a constant source of coal to burn for their fires.

 Steam engine